blakewatson/bookmarks/README.md

 # Bookmarks

-Bookmarks is a small web app designed to replace Pinboard as an bookmarking tool.
+Bookmarks is a small web app designed to replace Pinboard as a bookmarking tool.

 ## Features